juniorsundarCasual/TGT/vault/volume-5.chapter-337.md

 "I'm entering," Guy informed before opening the door.

 He hurried forward and cradled Shuri's head.
-With one hand he tapped the girl's cheek while repeatedly calling her name.
-He placed two fingers against the girl's neck to check her pulse, noticing a regular pattern, he raised her and placed her on her bed.
+With one hand, he tapped the girl's cheek while repeatedly calling her name.
+He placed two fingers against the girl's neck to check her pulse, noticing a regular pattern.
+He raised her and placed her on her bed.

-He then walked out the door and yelled, "Anyone there?"
+He then walked out of the door and yelled, "Anyone there?"

 "Yes, Sect Leader?"
-A response came a minute later, when a head poked out from the neighbouring room.
+A response came a minute later when a head poked out from the neighbouring room.

 "Lee-Ann," Guy recognised.
 "Can you please go get Grace for me?
 And please make it quick, tell her it is an emergency."